 Lets start with and easy one that we can all agree on:

 Bill Belichick/Tywin Lannister: Both men are masterminds in their own right.
-They rule quietly but with an iron fist and demand respect.
-They took their family/team from a shroud of embarrassment to prolonged success at the top of their respective hierarchies.
+They rule quietly but with an iron fist.
+They helped their family/team from a shroud of embarrassment to prolonged success at the top of their respective hierarchies.
 We don’t like either man but respect their brilliance at the games they play (football and the game of thrones).
 They both use frowned upon tactics (ie: Spy-Gate and the Red Wedding).

 I suppose this first comparison means…